zeekox/mauro.io/app/index.md

 ---
 Bonjour!
 My name is Mauro, software engineer, cyclist and sport enthusiast.
 On my personal page you find information about me, Mauro Carabotti, and some blog posts about software and more.

-My native language is french, I lived in the German speaking part of Switzerland and now in Colombia, that's why I write in English... but also because more people understand it.

 I enjoy writing well structured and efficient code.
-My programming languages of choice are Java, JavaScript and Bash.
+My programming languages of choice are Java, Python and JavaScript.
 In the past I used to code in C# and Delphi but I don't do that any more.

 - [GitHub](https://github.com/zeekox) projects
 - [Certified ScrumMaster](http://www.scrumalliance.org/community/profile/mcarabotti) certificate